 In addition to holding a relevant bachelor's or master's qualification equivalent to an AQF qualification, the applicant must also have a minimum of 3 years of experience in a supply and distribution-related role.
 Out of which, they should have spent two years working as a Supply & Distribution Manager.

-If the applicant does not possess a related bachelor’s or master’s degree comparable to an equivalent AQF qualification, he must have at least five years of work experience in a supply and distribution role.
+Suppose the applicant does not possess a related bachelor's or master's degree comparable to an equivalent AQF qualification.
+In that case, he must have at least five years of work experience in a supply and distribution role.

-Besides employment experience, the complexity and size of the organization will also impact the assessment of an applicant as a Supply & Distribution Manager for migration.
+Besides employment experience, the complexity and size of the organisation will also impact the assessment of an applicant as a Supply & Distribution Manager for migration.